imalexlelo10/IT-Support-Portfolio/Help-Desk/HD-001-Legal-Name-Change/README.md

 A Finance department employee submitted a request to update her account following a legal name change after marriage.
 The request required updating her display name, assigning a new primary email address, and retaining her previous email address as an alias to ensure uninterrupted communication.

+## WALKTHROUGH LOCATED AT THE BOTTOM OF THIS PAGE!

 ---

 ## Objective